 Operator Experience and Ease of Use

-Winter work is long, repetitive, and often done in poor visibility.
+Winter work is long, repetitive, and often done in poor visibility and low sleep.
 Equipment that’s difficult to operate or constantly needs adjustment slows crews down and increases fatigue over the course of a shift.

 From the cab, operators can: